Muhammad A. Moniem

 Most of Moniem’s professional skills are in fact self-taught.
 This is due to the fact that when he lived in Egypt, there were few to none people around to ask.
 He either has to work hard to solve the problem by himself or to ignore it.
 Although he does not know fancy names of a certain algorism, he is capable of doing his job.
 Moniem holds a very practical view about programming and anything else; namely, he does not care about the academic theories that much, as long as he can handle the work.
 Websites are the main source of his knowledge, such as Youtube, Stack Overflow, Tigsource, Makega.me etc. Youtube is a treasury, since you can find any kind of tutorial videos there.
-He also suggests indie developers to go forum like tigsource and makege.me, as people there know about how to make game, and tend to give critical and useful advice.
+He also suggests indie developers to go forum like tigsource and makege.me, as people there know about how to make game and are sometimes looking to hire developers online, and tend to give critical and useful advice.

 “It depends on the artist, not the tools.”